Best Buy TV deals: Save on Toshiba and Insignia Fire TV, Samsung and Sony

 Read more: Prime Day price cuts return to Best Buy: $19 Echo Dot, $45 Echo Show 5, $130 Fire TV Recast and more

 First up is this Fire TV Edition from Insignia, model NS-32DF310NA19.
-We don't like Fire TV as much as Roku because Fire TV menus push Amazon content too much and are more confusing in general compared to the simplicity of Roku TV.
-But it does have built-in Alexa, pairs well with an Echo Dot (pictured) and this price is $20 cheaper than the equivalent Roku at Amazon.
+We don't like Amazon's Fire TV as much as Roku because Fire TV menus push Amazon content too much and are more confusing in general compared to the simplicity of Roku TV.
+But this model does have built-in Alexa, pairs well with an Echo Dot (pictured) and its price is $20 cheaper than the equivalent Roku at Amazon.

-Take everything we said about that 32-inch model above and expand it to 55 inches.
-The main reason to consider this set is if you really like Alexa voice -- otherwise we'd suggest the TCL Roku equivalent, which costs the same right now.
+Take everything about that 32-inch model above and expand it to 55 inches.
+The main reason to consider this set is if you love Alexa voice control -- otherwise consider the TCL Roku equivalent, which costs the same right now.
 In both cases we expect better deals on 50- and 55-inch TVs to happen closer to Black Friday.

 The first TV on this list that we have reviewed, the 65-inch XBR-X900H is at its lowest price ever, down from its original list price of $1,600 and now just $100 more than the competing TCL 6-Series.
 This excellent Sony delivers the Android TV operating system as well as superb image quality and the kind of next-generation connectivity that outdoes the Roku and other like-priced sets -- just in time for the new Xbox Series X and PlayStation 5.
 Sure it's a big step up in price from the two above, but the savings is also big.
 Read our Sony XBR-65X900H review.